Everything starts with a plan! Learn how to kick start a successful print business with tips and tricks up your sleeves.

 Markup guarantees that you are profitable while margin tells you how profitable you actually are.
 Neither is a wrong approach.

-NOTE: You could read our markups and margins page to learn more about this in detail.
+NOTE: You could read our markups and margins page to learn more about this

 Based on your market analysis, your pricing structure will be mainly affected by how much your competition charges, prevailing market rates, your cost of operation, and various other factors.
 You donʼt need to be the cheapest.
 You just need to be affordable to your target demographics.